- Easels and poster boards (48” x 48” square foam core) with push-pins will be provided.

 - Posters are to be displayed during the entire poster session.

-- One half of the presenters should remain at their posters during Session I and the second half during Session II.
+- One half of the presenters should remain at their posters during the session to which they are assigned.

 Suggestions for Effective Posters